-Allison Chan is studying to become a nurse in Oakland.
-She graduated from Galileo Academy of Science and Technology High School in San Francisco, and got to know us through our PHIRE (Peer Health Insurance Rights Education) program that trained students to tell their communities about the importance of health insurance coverage.
+Allison graduated from Galileo Academy of Science and Technology High School in San Francisco and got to know us through our PHIRE (Peer Health Insurance Rights Education) program that trained students to tell their communities about the importance of health insurance coverage.
 She recently completed her BSN at Samuel Merritt University and is currently a registered nurse at Sutter Health.

 Allison joined our Youth Board to help us bring together students who take advantage of peer health education leadership opportunities offered at many school-based health centers.
 She has helped us plan youth conferences and gives us insight into how school-based health centers can help students to consider a future career in health care.

 What did you like the most about your school-based health center?

 My Wellness Center* provided students with a lot of resources.
 They held a lot of workshops, including how to eat healthier foods.
 On Valentine’s Day they raised awareness about relationship abuse and talked about how to have a healthy relationship.
 There was also counseling; you could talk to any staff member in private if something was worrying you.
 It felt like a safe place; a lot of people spent their lunch break there.
 It also introduced me to PHIRE (Peer Insurance Health Rights Education), which I enjoyed being a part of.

 How did your school-based health center impact your education?
 Did you see an impact on your peers’ education?

 The Wellness Center introduced me to the PHIRE project, which required us to give classroom presentations that helped me and my peers build public speaking and presentation skills.
 It felt good to spread awareness and teach others about health care and why it matters.
 It also gave me self-confidence, which is important when you’re in school.
 I think the Wellness Center was a big support system for other students because they had a place to go to when they felt overwhelmed and needed someone to talk to.